-Men (83%) and Gen Z (86%) show particularly high willingness to return to full-time on-site arrangements for more money.
-This may suggest that Gen Z see the career benefits of in-person work, and the social connections that office work provides.
+The vast majority of Gen Z (91%) show high willingness to return to full-time on-site arrangements for more money.
+This may suggest that this generation sees the career benefits of in-person work, and the social connections that the workplace provides.

-Then there's the 24% who simply would not give up working from home for more money.
+Then there's the 20% who simply would not give up working from home for more money.

 Many in this group aren't just expressing a preference but a genuine need for flexibility.
-The people who make up this group are skewed towards women (62%), parents (56%), carers, and those with chronic health conditions and disabilities.
-Remote work is essential in balancing their personal and family needs, and a salary increase could not replace it.
+The people who make up this group are skewed towards women (68%), carers, and those with chronic health conditions and disabilities, and for them, remote work is essential in balancing their personal and family needs, and a salary increase could not replace it.